thehanlab/dynamicLM/README.md

 #> [16] "LM_1"        "LM_2"
 ```

-It is then easy to fit a landmark supermodel using `fitLM`.
+It is then easy to fit a landmark supermodel using `dynls`.
 A formula,
 super dataset and method need to be provided.
 If the super dataset is
 not of class `LMdataframe` (i.e., is a self-created R dataframe), then
 additional parameters must be specified.
 In this case, see the details